 1232 University of Oregon, 1590 E. 13th Avenue

 Eugene, OR 97403-1232

 Any testing performed internationally requires results translated into English before submission.

-If you need to request records from a doctor or school, use the release of information form to do so.
-You may complete this form and submit it directly to your healthcare provider or school, which will give them permission to send the information directly to the health center.
+If you need to request records from a health care provider, use the release of information form to do so.
+You may complete this form and submit it directly to your healthcare provider or school, which will give them permission to send the information directly to University Health Services.

-If you are unable to provide proof of immunity to any or all of these diseases, you will be required to have either a blood test to measure your immunity (called a titer), or have the vaccines.
-Complete the certificate of immunization status with the assistance of your health care provider, or the health center can perform blood titers and administer the vaccines.
+If you are unable to provide proof of immunity to any or all of these diseases, you will be required to have either a blood test to measure your immunity (called a titer), or receive the vaccines.
+Complete the certificate of immunization status with the assistance of your health care provider, or University Health Services can perform blood titers and administer the vaccines.

-Immunization requirements may be waived for students who have certain medical conditions or for non-medical reasons.
-Please be aware that, based on guidance from public health authorities, waived students may be excluded from campus for some disease outbreaks.
+Immunization requirements may be waived for students for medical or non-medical reasons.
+Please be aware that, based on guidance from public health authorities, students who waive vaccine requirements may be excluded from campus for some disease outbreaks.

-To request a medical exemption for any of the required immunizations [MMR, varicella, Tdap or meningococcal (MenACYW)] you must submit a letter signed by a licensed physician stating:
+To request a medical waiver for measles, mumps, rubella (MMR); varicella; Tdap; or meningococcal (MenACYW) vaccines, submit a letter signed by a licensed physician stating:

-For additional questions about immunization requirements, call the University Health Center immunization compliance coordinator at 541-346-2764 or e-mail email@example.com.
+For additional questions about immunization requirements, contact the University Health Services immunization compliance coordinator at 541-346-2764 or email firstname.lastname@example.org.